The Gloucestershire 11+ test explained

 Once you’ve registered online, you will receive a confirmation email within five working days.
 This email will include a link to the Test Day ID Form, which must be completed, including a passport-style photo of your child and brought along with them to the test centre on the day.
 About a week before the test, which usually takes place in mid-September, you'll receive exact details of the testing arrangements.
 For further admissions information, contact secondary school admissions at Gloucestershire County Council on 01452 425407.

 Once the tests have been marked, you will be told whether your child has made the qualifying standard, which differs from year to year but is usually somewhere around 210 to 220 marks.
 This is not, however, an offer of a place but should help inform your decision about secondary school preferences when you fill out your Local Authority Common Application Form (CAF).
 The schools will then allocate places in rank order, so if there are more pupils with a qualifying score than places, children will be admitted in descending order of their results.

 How can I help prepare my child?

 Each school’s website will provide a familiarisation booklet which gives examples of the sorts of questions used in the test.
-CEM doesn't release past or practice papers, or endorse any other sample papers or tutors, but advises children can best prepare for the test by reading a wide variety of books and using mathematics on a regular basis.

 Please note that while the information we provide about individual schools is accurate at the time of publication, admissions arrangements for Year 7 entry change regularly and it is essential to check for the most relevant advice on schools' own websites.